Dover Sun House

-The house was heated by a system designed so that sodium sulfate was allowed to melt in a solar-heated space.
+The house was heated by a system designed so that Glauber's salt (a form of sodium sulfate) was allowed to melt in a solar-heated space.
 During the day, fans brought air through the warm space and via ducts out to the rooms of the house, at night air was brought through the same space where the salt then cooled and released its stored heat.

 In its first two years, the house was successful, gaining huge publicity and attracting lots of visitors.
 Popular Science hailed it as perhaps more important, scientifically, than the atomic bomb.

-The owners had to remove the system when, by the third winter, there were problems with the sodium sulfate, which had built up in layers of liquid and solid material, and its containers were corroded and leaking, and the continuous melting and cooling of the Glauber salt prevented the substance from mixing properly.
+The owners had to remove the system when, by the third winter, there were problems with the sodium sulfate, which had built up in layers of liquid and solid material, and its containers were corroded and leaking, and the continuous melting and cooling of the Glauber's salt prevented the substance from mixing properly.